- Tullin ohjeet

 Transaction price

-Provide the price paid or payable for the goods.
+As the transaction price, provide the price paid or payable for the goods.
 Provide the transaction price with two decimals in the currency indicated in the invoice.

 Items to be added to or deducted from the value of the goods

-From the dropdown menu, select the code of the item to be added or deducted.
-The value types beginning with the number 1 and the letter A are items to be added to the customs value, and the value types beginning with the number 2 and the letter B are items to be deducted from the customs value.
-The codes 1A and 2A can only be used, if the value of the goods is less than 20 000 euros or if no customs duty is levied on the goods.
-Regarding values for outward processing, there are separate instructions on the Customs website.
+The value types beginning with the letter A are items to be added to the customs value.
+The value types beginning with the letter B are items to be deducted from the customs value.
+The codes “1A – Total to be added“ and “2A – Total to be deducted“ can only be used, if the value of the goods is less than 20 000 euros and no customs duty is levied on the goods.

 Currency